 Check details as we get nearer to Christmas on the International Space Station app – your kids definitely won’t want to miss it!

 2. Father Christmas delivery tags

-Fill in the details – your child’s name, the ‘naughty or nice’ list (depending on how generous you’re feeling this year!) and where to leave the presents.
+Just fill in the details – your child’s name, the ‘naughty or nice’ list (depending on how generous you’re feeling this year!) and where to leave the presents.

-3. Recycling Sack
+3. Recycling sack

 4. Eat breakfast upstairs